Skip to main content

 Core modules:

-Conceptual Issues in Psychology and Anthropology provides an advanced understanding of debates about the relationship between psychological and anthropological approaches.
+Conceptual Issues in Psychology and Anthropology provides an advanced understanding of the relationship between psychological and anthropological approaches.
 This module will develop your skills in researching and communicating a range of contemporary and conceptual issues, and prepare you for the integrated psychology and anthropology dissertation.

 Research Project Design builds upon previous methods training by providing the skills necessary to develop independent research projects.